nzuwera/ussd-simulator/README.md

 ## Installation
 - clone the repo
-- edit the variable 'USSD_URL' in libs/modal.js to match your backend application url.
+- edit the variable 'USSD_URL' in *modal.js* to match your backend application url.

 ## Backend requirements

-In-order to manage USSD session (*Closing/Opening*), you have to set HTTP-HEADER 'Freeflow'
+In-order to manage USSD session (*Closing/Opening*), you have to set http header `Freeflow` as follow

 ```
 Freeflow: FC => Continue USSD session